Antisemitism in Europe: The Holocaust

 The Holocaust was among the most significant events in modern Jewish history and one of the largest genocides in history.
 Approximately six million Jews were murdered by the Nazis, accounting for roughly two-thirds of all European Jews.

 By the early 20th century, the Jews of Germany were the most integrated Jews in Europe.
 Their situation changed in the early 1930s after the German defeat in World War I and the economic crisis of 1929, which resulted in the rise of the Nazis and their explicitly antisemitic program.
 Hate speech which referred to Jewish citizens as "dirty Jews" became common in antisemitic pamphlets and newspapers such as the Völkischer Beobachter and Der Stürmer Additionally, blame was laid on Jews for having caused Germany's defeat in World War I (see Dolchstosslegende).

 The Nazi antisemitic program quickly expanded beyond mere speech.
 Starting in 1933, repressive laws were passed against Jews, culminating in the 1935 Nuremberg Laws which removed most of the rights of citizenship from Jews, using a racial definition that was based on descent, rather than a definition which was based on religion.
 Sporadic violence against Jews became widespread during the Kristallnacht riots in 1938, which targeted Jewish homes, businesses, and places of worship, killing 91 across Germany and Austria.

 With the Nazi invasion of Poland in 1939 and the beginning of World War II, the Nazis began the extermination of Jews in Europe.
-The Jews were concentrated in ghettos and later they were sent to concentration and death camps where they were immediately or eventually murdered.
+The Jews were concentrated in ghettos and later were sent to concentration and death camps where they were immediately or eventually murdered.
 In the occupied territories of the USSR, Jews were murdered by death squads, sometimes with the help of locally recruited units.
 This practice was later replaced by gassing the Jews in the death camps; the largest of these was Auschwitz.